paritytech/contract-sizes/README.md

 improve comparability we do the following:

 - Patch all contracts used for comparisons to not use wide integers (use `uint32` everywhere).
-- Change solang so that it uses `uint32` for the builtin types (address, msg.value).
+- Pass `--value-size 4 --address-size 4` to solang so that 32bit is usedfor the builtin types (address, msg.value).

 ## How to use this repository